goreprogramisti/cody-api/README.md

 A concise subset is shown below.
 See the full catalog in [MODELS.md](./MODELS.md).

 ## 5. Rate Limits
-- 20 requests per minute
+- 40 requests per minute
-- 5 requests per second
+- 20 requests per second
 Updates will be announced in our [Telegram channel](https://t.me/codyapi).

 ## 6. Security & Privacy